 The Village of Buckeye Lake purchases water from the Millersport Water Treatment Facility which receives its drinking water from four water wells located at Deep Cut Road and Refugee Street in Millersport, Ohio.
 The water treatment plant process includes gravity iron and manganese filtration, ion exchange water softening and chlorination to protect against possible contamination from outside influence.
-The water treatment plant is capable of producing one million gallons per day and provides quality and environmentally compliant drinking water.
+The water treatment plant can produce one million gallons per day and provides quality and environmentally compliant drinking water.